1.26 Title IX Sexual Harassment and Grievance Policy

 The hearing chair will first invite the Complainant to answer questions from the hearing panel.
 All questions asked by the hearing panel must be relevant.
 Relevant questions are those that call for information that will assist the members of the hearing panel in deciding whether the allegation(s) and information in the investigation is either more or less likely to be true.
 A question cannot be excluded on the basis of relevance if solely because it calls for prejudicial evidence or evidence of character.
 Questions concerning the Complainant's sexual history are not relevant unless offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant or if the questions and evidence concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent.

-After both Parties have had the opportunity to be questioned by the hearing panel, the hearing chair will call each witness requested by either the hearing panel or one of the Parties to be questioned.
+After both Parties have had the opportunity to be questioned by the hearing panel, as well as the opposing Party's advisor, the hearing chair will call each witness requested by either the hearing panel or one of the Parties to be questioned.
 The hearing chair will determine in what order these witnesses will be questioned.
-Prior to the hearing, Parties may submit questions that they would like to be asked by the hearing panel of a witness.
-The hearing chair will ask these questions only if they are properly submitted, deemed to be relevant and have not already been asked by the hearing panel previously.
-The hearing chair will ask the submitted questions at the conclusion of the hearing panel's questioning of the witness.
+After the hearing panel has concluded their questions of a witness, each Party's advisor will have the opportunity to cross examine a witness by asking questions directly, orally and in real time through video conferencing.
+The hearing chair will decide which advisor will have the opportunity to cross examine a witness first by alternating between the Complainant's advisor and the Respondent's advisor.
+Again, the hearing chair will determine whether every question asked is relevant prior the witness responding.

 The hearing chair will then provide the Complainant and the Respondent an opportunity to give a closing statement no longer than 10 minutes in length.
 The Complainant will be given the opportunity first and then the Respondent.
 The Party, not their advisor, must give the closing statement and no Party is required to give a closing statement.
 A closing statement may include a summary of the information shared during the hearing and the impact the Party believes it has on the decision before the hearing panel.
 It may also include how the Party has been impacted by the allegations and what their desired outcome of the hearing is.